gabeta/ionic-corse-proxy/README.md

 }
 ```

-Now you use `/api` in your project for call your backend API `http://localhost:8080/api`
+Now you must use `http://localhost:8100/api` in your project for call your backend API `http://localhost:8080/api`

 ### Angular Constant ###